 Provided on this page for your benefit are links to several agencies which provide services and/or information.
 The OPE Campus Security Statistics Reports website provides Clery reporting statistics for our campus.
 The SC Law Enforcement Division (SLED) website provides crime statistics and registered sex offender data.
 Also provided is a direct link to our campus Emergency Response Guide and a list of designated Severe Weather Shelters on campus.

-See also important information located in the document, The Student Right-To-Know and Campuses Security Act.
+See also important information located in the document, Annual Security and Right to Know Report and Campuses Security Act.

 - Keep personal property within sight and secure.
 Purses, books and laptops are easy targets for thieves.

 - Lock your car and make sure valuables are out of sight.